martysweet/cfn-lint/README.md

 ### Feature backlog
 * Verbose parsing errors when reading invalid JSON
-* Fn::ImportValue - to support CLI injection (Like Params currently does)
 * Test coverage for Conditions and Property checking
 * Refactor Property checking to be clearer
 * Circular dependency checking